Admission to the Practical Nursing Program

 The Olympic College Practical Nursing Program is a one-year program that prepares graduates to provide safe direct patient care as licensed practical nurses (LPN) in acute care, longterm care, home health, and ambulatory care settings.
 The program includes both classroom study and supervised clinical practice (patient care).
 The curriculum includes diverse learning experiences consistent with the Practical Nursing Program outcomes.
 Varied clinical experiences provide opportunities to learn and provide care to clients from diverse ethnic and cultural backgrounds.
 Concepts of social, behavioral, and biological foundations are integrated throughout the curriculum.
 The role of the LPN in relation to client needs; safe, effective care environment; health promotion and maintenance; and psychosocial and physiological integrity are integrated throughout the curriculum.
 A Certificate of Specialization is awarded upon completion of the Practical Nursing Program requirements.

 A minimum grade of 2.0 (75%) or above must be earned in each Practical Nursing course for program progression.
-PNURS 118, PNURS 110 (or MEDA 162), which can be taken prior to admission in the Practical Nursing Program, require a grade of 2.0 (75%) or above.
-PNURS 126, Dosage Calculations, requires a 3.7 for continuation in the program and graduation.
-Certified nursing assistants and military medics may receive credit by examination for PNURS 104, 105 and 110.
-Paramedics and EMTs may receive credit by examination for PNURS 110.
-Students are encouraged to take support courses prior to entry into the program.
+NURSE 118 or NUTR&101, which can be taken prior to admission in the Practical Nursing Program, and NURSE 152 require a grade of 2.2 (80%) or a bove.
+NURSE 151, Dosage Calculations, requires a 3.7 (94%) for continuation to the program and graduation.
+Certified nursing assistants and military medics may receive credit by examination for PNURS 107.
+Students are encouraged to take support course prior to entry into the program.
 Support course registration is based on space availability.

 Pending satisfactory completion of the program, graduates are eligible to take the National Council Licensing Examination (NCLEX-PN).
 The license permits the practical nurse to use the legal title of Licensed Practical Nurse in the State of Washington.